mozilla/gcp-ingestion/docs/validate.md

 rejected as a duplicate if we have completed delivery of a message with the same `docId`.
 Duplicates will be considered errors and sent to the error topic.
-"Exactly once" semantics can be applied to derived data sets using SQL in BigQuery, and GroupByKey in Dataflow and Spark.
+"Exactly once" semantics can be applied to derived data sets using SQL in BigQuery, and GroupByKey in Beam and Spark.

 ## Testing